ikawrakow/ik_llama.cpp/github-data/discussions/266 - Benchmarking DeepSeek R1 - 16x3090.md

 Final estimate: PPL = 3.4178 +/- 0.01891
 ```

+> 👤 **fredlas** replied on **2025-03-19** at **15:49:40**
+>
+> Were you thinking of uploading this to huggingface, by any chance?
+I can reproduce and upload it myself if necessary, but I haven't downloaded the full R1 weights yet, and would be happy to continue avoiding that if possible!

 > 👤 **ubergarm** replied on **2025-03-19** at **22:37:04**
 >
 > @fredlas do you have any specific hardware configuration in mind? e.g. how much system RAM, and GPUs / VRAM?
 I put together rough notes on making your own custom quant in [this quick-start guide discussion](https://github.com/ikawrakow/ik_llama.cpp/discussions/258).
 I believe @davidsyoung has tailored the quant specific to his 16x3090 = 384 GB VRAM setup.